helix-osu-firmware/spi-bootload/README.md

 ## Signal names

 * en_i : 1 indicates a transaction on the bus.
-Should be a flag (single cycle high).
+Only 1 transaction occurs
+         for every assertion of en_i: in order to execute multiple transactions, en_i must be deasserted for at least one clock cycle (i.e. transactions occur on the rising edge).
 * wr_i : 1 indicates that this transaction is a write.
 Qualified by
          en_i, so if en_i is 0, this bit is do-not-care.
 * adr_i : 2-bit input indicating which register is being accessed.